 If a squeak develops on your wheel, locate the source.
 Metal-on-metal squeaks can usually be resolved with a small drop of oil.

-Every so often, check the suede on the inside end of the brake block as described in 'Adjusting the Tension'.
+Every 6 months (or as needed), check the suede on the inside end of the brake block as described in 'Adjusting the Tension'.

 Technical Specifications